cyplo/apprenticeship/README.md

-This is apprentice program notes.
+These are notes for the Apprenticeship Programme.
 Distributed under Creative Commons Attribution Sharealike International 4.0

 ## Goals
 * for the apprentice to be able to learn on their own
-* baseline knowledge - other people to be able to expect knowledge of the subjects below when working with the apprentice
+* baselining knowledge - this allows other, equally trained, people to expect knowledge of the subjects below when working with the apprentice
-* apprentice to feel comfortable asking questions
+* for the apprentice to feel comfortable when asking questions
-* apprentice to be able to formulate a plan of attacking a problem by themselves - do not hand over a complete plan of actions
+* allows the apprentice to formulate a plan of approaching a problem on their own - do not hand over a complete plan of actions

 ## General